cvpr17-id2919/driving/README.md

-# driving
+# Where should you attend while driving?
-paper id 2919 submitted to CVPR17
+Paper ID 2919 submitted to CVPR17